 The New Wave collection is based on a photograph taken by Sheila’s husband Rick, when they were returning from Westray, one of the most northern Isles of Orkney, one evening.
 The wake of the ferry cutting through the water, leaving a trail in the sea inspired Sheila.
 She was struck by the golden red of the setting sun as it caught the waves.

 The Paisley design originated from motifs representing the date palm leaf in Babylon over 2000 years ago.
 As well as providing the fundamental necessities of food and shelter, this ‘Tree of Life’ was also a symbol of growth and fertility.
-The design is named after the Scottish town, where luxurious cashmere shawls were produced to imitate examples brought home from India.
-They became very popular and fashionable in Victorian times, and hence the name ‘Paisley Pattern’ was born.
+The design is named after the Scottish town where luxurious cashmere shawls were produced in the Victorian era to imitate examples brought home from India, hence the name ‘Paisley Pattern’ was born.